 - The Department of Architecture became part of the College of Design when it opened in 1978.

 Undergraduate enrollment: 331 (professional program)

 Students in the Bachelor of Architecture degree program are from 19 states (including Iowa) and 14 countries: Brazil, China, India, Indonesia, Jordan, Kuwait, Malaysia, Nigeria, Puerto Rico, Saudi Arabia, South Korea, Taiwan, United Arab Emirates, and Vietnam.

 Non-residents (U.S.): 5

-Students in the architecture graduate program are from 7 states and 4 countries in addition to the U.S.: Ghana, Iran, India, and Nigeria.
+Students in the architecture graduate program are from 6 states (including Iowa) and 5 countries in addition to the U.S.: Armenia, China, Iran, India, and Nigeria.